rakus/parseargs/README.md

 **A command line option parser for shell scripts.**

 ---

-:warning: This is in an early state of development and not suitable for serious use.
+:warning: This is in an early state of development.

-Have a look at section TODO below.
+Have a look at section [TODO](#todo) below.

-Blahhh

 ---